petermakeswebsites/nano-signals/README.md

 # Nano Signals

-I made Nano Signals to explain in simpler terms how Svelte 5 works under the hood.
-But you might find this useful in some circumstances anyway as a tiny reactive framework.
+I made Nano Signals originally to explain in simpler terms how Svelte 5 works under the hood.
+But you might find this useful in some circumstances anyway as a tiny reactive framework when you want to stay really light but need a little bit of reactivity when you don't want to deploy an entire framework.

 Nano Signals is a lightweight TypeScript library designed for efficient and reactive state management.
 It enables fine-grained reactivity through sources, effects, and derived values, making it ideal for complex state management